-At the main OSD menu (pictured on page 6), you will be given several basic setup options.
-To configure SVxx41HDIE to your required network settings, use the Network Setup Wizard.
+At the main OSD menu (pictured below), you will be given several basic setup options.
+To configure CABCONS1716I to your required network settings, use the Network Setup Wizard.
 To select from the menus provided, use the arrow keys on your keyboard.